lineality/Online_Voting_Using_One_Time_Pads/README.md

 Use of block chain ledger

 ### Practical Model 4:

-using smart contracts as a framework for parts of the election
+speculation: ways of using smart contracts as a framework for parts of the election?
+Is technology mature enough?
+Security issues?

 practical model 5:
 using existing online registration systems